CJ-5/ASCII-Converter/README.md

 # ASCII-Converter
 Turn images, videos, and even live view video into ASCII Text

-Project was created on a whim.
-Code is not clean or organized.
-The code is just there.
-I might come back to clean up and perfect this project one day but that wont be for a while.
+The base functionality is implemented, but the code is not clean nor organized.
+I am currently in the process of doing so.